Career Timeline of Devin Booker: Major Achievements and Milestones

 On February 3, 2025, Devin Booker surpassed Walter Davis to become the all-time leading scorer in Phoenix Suns franchise history.

-On July 9, 2025, Devin Booker and the Phoenix Suns agreed to a two-year max extension worth $145 million, continuing his commitment to the team.
+On July 9, 2025, Devin Booker and the Phoenix Suns agreed to a two-year max extension worth $145 million.

 2025: Became Suns' All-Time Leading Scorer

-January 4, 2026: Game Winning Shot Against Thunder
+January 4, 2026: Game Winning Shot Against the Thunder

-On January 4, 2026, Devin Booker scored 24 points with 9 assists, sealing a 108-105 win over the Oklahoma City Thunder with a game-winning three-pointer.
+On January 4, 2026, Devin Booker scored 24 points, six rebounds, and nine assists, sealing a 108–105 win over the Oklahoma City Thunder with a game-winning three-pointer.